Laboratory testing services

 Pharmaceutical residues in untreated waste water samples according to Directive (EU) 2024/3019

 The analysis determines the concentration of substances listed in Annex I to Directive (EU) 2024/3019 on urban wastewater treatment.
 Substances that can be very easily treated: Amisulprid (CAS: 71675-85-9), Carbamazepine (CAS: 298-46-4), Citalopram (CAS: 59729-33-8), Clarithromycin (CAS: 81103-11-9), Diclofenac (CAS: 15307-86-5), Hydrochlorothiazide (CAS: 58-93-5), Metoprolol (CAS: 37350-58-6), Venlafaxine (CAS: 93413-69-5).
 Substances that can be easily disposed of: Benzotriazole (CAS: 95-14-7), Candesartan (CAS: 139481-59-7), Irbesartan (CAS: 138402-11-6), 4-Methylbenzotriazole (CAS No 29878-31-7), 5-methyl-benzotriazole (CAS No 136-85-6), The sum of 4-Methylbenzotriazole & 5-methyl-benzotriazole can be reported if requested.
+More compounds can be added to the analysis package upon request.
 This analysis is intended for untreated wastewater.
 We also offer an analysis with the same target analytes for treated wastewater to determine how effectively the substances are removed during the treatment process.
 Read more about the testing requirements imposed by the new Urban Wastewater Treatment Directive here.

 Read more